 Ever since the enormous success of Alfonso Cuaron’s Gravity (2013), we have seen a rise of interest in space movies in which the rigours of spaceflight were portrayed with scrupulously realistic regard.
 Gravity was followed by Ridley Scott’s The Martian (2015), which proved almost as big a success.
-The last few years have seen other realistically-grounded space works such as Europa Report (2013), Approaching the Unknown (2016), Life (2017), The Space Between Us (2017) and on the tv screens The Expanse (2016– ), The First (2018) and the National Geographic channel docudrama series Mars (2016-8), as well as the real-life based films such as Salyut 7 (2017) and First Man (2018).
+The last few years have seen other realistically-grounded space works such as Europa Report (2013), Approaching the Unknown (2016), Life (2017), The Space Between Us (2017), The Midnight Sky (2020) and on the tv screens The Expanse (2016– ), The First (2018) and the National Geographic channel docudrama series Mars (2016-8), as well as the real-life based films such as Salyut 7 (2017) and First Man (2018).

 Ad Astra comes from James Gray, a director whose previous films all fall under the classification of (non-genre) dramas, including the likes of Little Odessa (1994), The Yards (2000), We Own the Night (2007), Two Lovers (2008), The Immigrant (2013) and The Lost City of Z (2016).
 Gray co-writes with Ethan Gross, a longtime friend, mostly known as a story editor and occasional writer on the tv series Fringe (2008-13).